IanEdington/learn/data-and-algorithms/coursework.md

 Exercise 31.1-7

-#### 6.2: Euclid’s Algorithm
+#### 6.2: Euclid's Algorithm

-Explain and analyze Euclid’s algorithm for computing the greatest common divisor.
+Explain and analyze Euclid's algorithm for computing the greatest common divisor.

 Section 31.2